NaseelNiyas/NaseelNiyas/README.md

 - 👋 Hi, I’m @NaseelNiyas
-- 🏫 I learn  Nodejs, Vue, Docker and a lot of other technologies
+- 🏫 I learn  Nodejs, React, Docker and a lot of other technologies
 - 📫 Want to contact me?
 Waiting for your message!...

 Email:  naseel@techharvesting.in